jwcarter/small-rnd/readme.txt

 64-bit output of first generator to make the new random number.
 This generator has a period of ~2^190.

+The rnd_254.c generator uses two MWC32 lag three generators.
+The 64-bit output of the second generator is rotated by 32-bits and added to the 64-bit output of first generator to make the new random number.
+This generator has a period of ~2^254.

 The rnd_255.c generator uses a MWC32 generator with lag seven.
 The new state X2 and C2 (where X2 is the lower 32-bits and C2 is the upper of a 64-bit number) are multipled with constants K1 and K2.
 The product of X2